Mailing Address: 46 University Drive, Augusta ME 04330

 Cook, James M. and Dawn Plourde.
 2016.
 “Do Scholars Follow Betteridge’s Law?
 Questions in Journal Article Titles.”
 Scientometrics (DOI: 10.1007/s11192-016-2030-2).

 My present research interests include applications of social network and social identity theory to social media, the development and testing of a social network model of state legislators, and the application of workplace theories of glass ceilings and escalators to explain patterns of cooperation among legislators along and across lines of gender.
+I am also engaged in research regarding the social network characteristics of publicly-communicating groups of sexual minorities.

 University of Maine at Augusta